m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 There are no known issues at this time.
 If you encounter any problems, please report them on our [GitHub issues page](https://github.com/m0n0t0ny/folder-mapper/issues).

-## What's New in 1.1.2
+## What's New in 1.2.1

-- **Stop Mapping**: You can now stop the mapping process at any time with a single click.
+- Ignore feature: Users can now select and use ignore files (like .gitignore) to exclude specific files or directories from mapping.
-- **UI Enhancements**: Improved interface for a more intuitive user experience.
+- Dropdown menu in the UI for selecting ignore files.
-- **Bug Fixes**: Various minor issues have been resolved for smoother operation.
+- Resolved an issue where the ignore file feature was not working due to the wrong configuration of the .vscodeignore file.

 ## Feedback and Contributions